kangashley/codesocieties-winter-19/_posts/2019-1-8-computational-methods-of-code-societies.md

 title: Computational Methods of Code Societies
 subtitle: Day 2 ~ taught by Melanie Hoffman and Nabil Hassein on January 8th 2019
 author: ✿ this guide was compiled by emma @doodybrains rae norton
+description: A one-session class covering the primary computational methods of Code Societies Classes: Winter 2019.
 ---

 _🍃The computer, the programmer, the relationship they have with each other, and the environments they create🍃_